qwj/python-proxy/README.rst

     $ pproxy --ssl ssl.crt,ssl.key -l trojan+tunnel{localhost:80}+ssl://:443#yourpassword -vv

   If trojan password doesn't match, the tunnal{localhost:80} will be switched to.
-It will be the same as a normal TLS website.
+It looks exactly the same as a common HTTPS website.

 Projects